edouardru/Open-Grants-Program/applications/NFT_Bridge_Protocol_for_NFT_Migration_and_Data_Exchange.md

 We will implement this standard for EVM-compatible chains.
 Our main goal is the ability for any Ethereum mainnet NFT to be painlessly migrated to Moonbeam on the Polkadot network.

 ## Additional Information :heavy_plus_sign:
-This proposal is a part of the wider NFT.com venture.
+This proposal is a part of the wider MyNFT venture.

 Learn more about our vision for the bridge here: [link](https://docs.google.com/document/d/1mhSKmC_4Hg7GqJuSLZk5Tu1hNjJlqo6O5TNwFx-e6vw/edit?usp=sharing)